Created on

 execute backup full-config sftp /share/CACHEDEV1_DATA/FortigateBackup/test_backup.conf 10.10.10.1:3597 TestUser <password> Send config file to sftp server OK.

-In some scenarios, backing up the configuration via SFTP with multiple available paths in the routing table may work through the CLI, however, it can fail with an error when executed through an automation stitch.
+In some scenarios, backing up the configuration via SFTP with multiple available paths in the routing table may work through the CLI; however, it can fail with an error when executed through an automation stitch.

-Refer to the below article for SFTP Backup via the IPsec site-to-site VPN: Technical Tip: Configure automation backup over IPsec-tunnel.
+Refer to the article below for SFTP Backup via the IPsec site-to-site VPN: Technical Tip: Configure automation backup over IPsec-tunnel.

-Related articles: Technical Tip: Backup of configuration file from CLI using FTP Technical Tip: Automated configuration backups with variable names based on the date |
+Related articles: Technical Tip: Backup of configuration file from CLI using FTP Technical Tip: Automated configuration backups with variable names based on the date Technical Tip: Automatic backup and precautions using date variables |

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.